BEST way to fly

 • Although not required, most members buy a set of headphones made specifically to work with the avionics system in our CAP aircraft.
 This makes in-flight communication possible.

-So you can figure about $400 (plus or minus a little) for your membership and uniform, depending on what pants, skirts, belt, socks or shoes you may already own.
+So you can figure about $400 (plus or minus a little) for your membership, a headset, and the CAP uniform, depending on what pants, skirts, belt, socks or shoes you may already own.

 OTHER COSTS: